readysettech/docs-old/docs/guides/intro.md

 To run through this process on your local machine, see the [Quickstart](quickstart.md) or [Demo](tutorial.md).

-To run through this process in a cloud deployment, see [Deploy with ReadySet Cloud](deploy-readyset-cloud.md) or [Deploy with Kubernetes](deploy-readyset-kubernetes.md).
+To run through this process in a cloud deployment, see [Deploy with ReadySet Cloud](deploy-readyset-cloud.md), [Deploy with Kubernetes](deploy-readyset-kubernetes.md), or [Deploy with Binary](deploy-readyset-binary.md).

 ## How do you connect to ReadySet?